avatorl/bambu-a1-g-code/no-ams/README.md

 # Manual filament change for Bambu Lab A1 without AMS

+This method allows multi-color printing without using the AMS.
+It supports models with multiple colors on the same layer.
+Manual filament replacement is required, so it is practical only for flat models (keychains, signs, labels, maps, decorations and so on) or for models where multi-color printing is needed only on the bottom and/or top surfaces (labels, logos).
+It is not suitable for models that require dozens or hundreds of filament changes.

 ## Create Printer Preset

 1. In Bambu Studio click this button to edit **printer settings preset**: